 By Wambdi Wicasa

-There is a place that today is called Sica Hollow.
+There is a place that today is called Sica Hollow in South Dakota.
 It is deep and dark, and long memories live there.
 Few people, except those who live near Sisseton, know its entrance, and these people keep its story a secret.

 Deer and antelope slipped into the folds of the Hollow.
 They found open water and salt when all the earth above was hard with ice.

 Great tipis lay under buffalo robes, and the old men sat every day in their meeting houses.
 Their bones were warm, and their pipes prayed to Ate, who had blessed them.

 But a stranger came from the west into the Hollow.